juanlatorre/awesome-stars/README.md

 ## Others

+- [prisma/studio](https://github.com/prisma/studio) - 🎙️ The easiest way to explore and manipulate your data in all of your Prisma projects.
 - [catalinmiron/awesome-prisma](https://github.com/catalinmiron/awesome-prisma) - A collection of awesome things regarding Prisma ecosystem.
 - [AlexChesser/recruiter-autoresponse](https://github.com/AlexChesser/recruiter-autoresponse) - Based on the Medium Article entitled - "Career Advice Nobody Gave Me: Never ignore a recruiter" this repo has a copyable script which you can use to auto-respond to recruiters.
 - [rose-pine/rose-pine-theme](https://github.com/rose-pine/rose-pine-theme) - All natural pine, faux fur and a bit of soho vibes for the classy minimalist